Meshack7468/Breast-Cancer-Research/README.md

 ![alternative](./Images/SubtypevsChemotherapy.png)

-* Luminal A show the highest resistance to chemotherapy, indicating a low response rate to this type of treatment followed by Luminal B.
+* Luminal A show the highest resistance to chemotherapy, suggesting slow response to this type of treatment.
 * Basal and HER2 subtypes show good responsiveness to chemotherapy.

 #### Comparing How Different Molecular Subtype Respond to Hormone therapy